-Admissions Interviews will take place from November 2019 until summer 2020.
+Admissions Interviews will take place from November 2019 until spring 2020.

 Offers will be confirmed by email within 4 weeks of the admissions interview.
-You must confirm that you wish to hold their offer within 2 weeks of receiving the email.
+You must confirm that you wish to hold your offer within 2 weeks of receiving the email.

 Applicant Welcome Days will be held on Monday 22nd and Tuesday 23rd June 2020.
 All students who are holding an offer to study at Long Road will be invited to attend.
 Applicants will be allocated a date to attend and notified via email.
 Attendance is not compulsory but will give applicants the opportunity to find out more about Long Road and try out their subjects.